A smiling boy hugs a puppy

 Do What’s Asked

-90 percent of success is just showing up.
-Consistently.
-Show up, on time, ready to do the work.
+90 percent of success is just showing up consistently.
+Show up, on time, ready to the work.

 It’s also a great way to be a good friend.
-Show up and do what’s asked without having to be in control all the time.2 Without over-thinking, arguing or ‘improving’ what’s being asked.
+Show up and do what’s asked without having to be in control all the time.1 Without over-thinking, arguing or ‘improving’ what’s being asked.

-Or as my first troop sergeant liked to say: “Show up, shut up, shovel.”
+Or as my troop sergeant liked to say: “Show up, shut up, shovel.”

 I struggled with this one for a long time.
-When asked to do something I would ask too many questions, make too many suggestions.
+When asked to do something I asked many questions and made many suggestions.
 I told myself I was being helpful, but I realize now it looked like I was trying to get out of the work, or worse, being constantly critical.
-Turns out it’s exhausting for other people.
+Turns out that’s exhausting for other people.

 Combined, “Listen” and “Do What’s Asked” can be very powerful.